bitprj/devrel/Association_Mining/blog.md

 ![data_head output](/Association_Mining/images/data_head.png)

 To check if we are on the right track, we can look at the number of rows and columns in the data and verify it with the actual numbers.
+For example, we can use the below code to check its dimensions.

 ```
 data.shape